zsofimajor/aliit-builder-hub/builder-guide/index.md

 <div class="callout">
   <span class="callout-label">💰 Related — Builder Program</span>
-  <p>On top of the regular fellowship path below, there's a monthly incentive pool for active Builders — up to $1,000 split among top contributors each month, on top of the points you're already earning.
-See the <a href="{{ '/builder-program/' | relative_url }}">Builder Program</a> for how it works.</p>
+  <p>Your quests happen through the monthly Builder Program sprint — declare what you're building, complete quests during that sprint, and the points you earn count toward both that month's $1,000 incentive pool and your progress toward becoming a Fellow.
+See the <a href="{{ '/builder-program/' | relative_url }}">Builder Program</a> for exactly how a sprint works.</p>
 </div>

 ### First week checklist